ivanivanov10101/bachelor-project/README.md

-# bachelor-project

-This is a repository hosting code for my BSc Computer Science Project.

-It contains an ASYNC implementations for HTTP GET requests and a multi-file JSON to CSV converter.

-## Instructions:
-Simply run the async_alternate.py with a .csv that contains a single column with every row being a website.

-The script will do a HTTP 'GET' request to the API and awat a .json file which will be appended to a .csv file.

-The csv file is stored in the /csv folder.

-The data is then managed by CSV.ipynb

 # CO2 and websites: a quantitative study on environmental impact.
 This repository is a companion page for the following thesis:
 > Ivan Ivanov.
 2022.
 CO2 and websites: a quantitative study on environmental impact.